 So as you can see, by far the most common place to have the synchondrosis is at the top of the kneecap, on the outer side, type 3.
 In just under half of all cases of bipartite patella, both kneecaps are affected.

-In 2% of cases, it does go on to cause problems.
-This usually happens when the tissue between the bones (synchondrosis) is damaged, causing irritation and inflammation either from a direct blow to the front of the knee, a fall or repetitive overloading at the knee.
+However, in 2% of cases, bipartite patella does go on to cause problems.
+This usually happens when the cartilage tissue between the bones, the synchondrosis, is damaged, causing irritation and inflammation.
+This is usually from a direct blow to the front of the knee, a fall or repetitive overloading at the knee.

 It may initially be mistaken for a patella fracture but the tell-tale signs of bipartite patella are:

 Treatment for bipartite patella usually consists of:

 In some cases the knee may be immobilised in a brace that holds the knee in 30 degrees of flexion.
 Visit the knee braces section to find the right brace for you.

-Symptoms usually settle after two or three months with these treatment methods.
+The symptoms of bipartite patella usually settle after two or three months with these treatment methods.
 However if they persist for more than six months then your doctor may advise surgery.

 There are three surgical options with bipartite patella:

-People usually make a full recovery from surgery within a few months and are able to get back to their usual activities.
+People usually make a full recovery from bipartite patella surgery within a few months and are able to get back to their usual activities.
 It is important to do both strengthening and stretching exercises for the first few months to ensure you regain full strength and mobility in the knee.